ABOUT US

 SKY MAYHEW

-Sky provides support to high impact people and projects in the DC community.
+Sky provides support to people and projects in the DC community.
 She previously served as a Community Liaison at the Center for Effective Altruism.
-She has established mentorship and internship programs and consults with founders of mentorship programs.
-She holds a Masters of Public Administration from Gallaudet University and is also an interpreter, primarily for the US federal government.
+She consults with founders of mentorship programs.
+Sky holds a Masters of Public Administration from Gallaudet University and is an interpreter, primarily for the US federal government.